jeffmcutter/cf_central_logging_rsyslog/README.md

-# Centralized logging for CloudForms appliances using rsyslog.
+# Centralized logging solution for CloudForms appliances using rsyslog only.

 The included Ansible playbook can be used to configure centralized logging via rsyslog for CloudForms logs.